Unit 11: Vocabulary

 PCI Express (Peripheral Component Interconnect Express)

-a newer bus type used mainly for graphic cards and running at speeds up to 16,000 MB/s
+A newer bus type used mainly for graphic cards and running at speeds up to 16,000 MB/s.

 UK